-In any step of building website, it is crucial to pay attention and detect carefully the common UX problems if you want to retain customers.
-So, what is UX traps and how to avoid?
-Here are four most common traps and solutions:
+In any step of building a website, it is crucial to pay attention and detect carefully the common UX problems if you want to retain customers.
+So, what are UX traps and how to avoid them?
+Here are the four most common traps and solutions:

 In short, the main function of forms is gathering information about users, clients, and customers but many online forms have the problem of lacking instruction.

-Just think about what can make you feel so angry like trying to enter a website but finally you only receive an error message, no more information provided.
-What customers expect is more explanation about error as well as solutions.
+Just think about what can make you feel so angry like trying to enter a website but finally, you only receive an error message, no more information provided.
+What customers expect is more explanation about the error as well as solutions.
 If your website just gives an error message and the request to redo, no one wants to interact with the sites anymore.
-The higher engagement can be built only when customers receive correct information at the first time.
+The higher engagement can be built only when customers receive correct information for the first time.

 LARGE, FIXED NAVIGATIONAL HEADERS

-The problems with large header and all of navigational elements appear when visitors scroll down the page, a lot of content will be blocked.
-You will wonder whether it is an annoyed issue.
+The problems with a large header and all of the navigational elements appear when visitors scroll down the page, a lot of content will be blocked.
+You will wonder whether it is an annoying issue.
 Yep, you may feel frustrated because your needed information may be hidden.
-This issue even become more seriously if a site is brought down to mobile size and large header is still kept in place.
-The space on mobile layout is not large as on desktop.
+This issue even becomes more serious if a site is brought down to mobile size and the large header is still kept in place.
+The space on the mobile layout is not as large as on desktop.
 It had better turn certain navigational elements into small icons and visible place.

 Simply is usually highly appreciated; however, working with a black background is so tired.
 Never forget contrast, especially in web design.

-Despite of simple or complicated content provided, the text should be clear and easy to read.
-With smartphones, a super thin font is favored.
+Despite simple or complicated content provided, the text should be clear and easy to read.
+With smartphones, a super-thin font is favored.
 The contrast should be enough for your eyes to make out the letterforms.

-Contrast makes it easy and discernible between colors.
-A high rate of contrast from background (text, links, and icons) is a great idea.
+The contrast makes it easy and discernible between colors.
+A high rate of contrast from the background (text, links, and icons) is a great idea.